mnikitin77/FileStorage/README.md

 is a window application made with JavaFX 2.0  framework.
 It consists of a single stage (window) and two scenes - logon\register and main.
 It allows storing server host and port and last logged on username in the filestorage.properties file.
 Architecture:
 - The Logon / Register scene allows logging on or registering.
 Navigation among both is implemented by showing \ hiding the corresponding VBox in the StackPane.
 - The Main scene is implemented in a VBox pane and along with the others contains a TableVeiw to show a client's storage content.
-The allowed storage operations:
+Allowed operations:
 - refresh and display the content of the current folder
 - go to the upper folder (if any)
-- open and show the content of a selected folder
+- open and show the content of the selected folder
-- create a new folder (editing the name is on the top table line in the TableView edit-mode
+- create a new folder (editing the name is in the top table line with the TableView edit-mode on)
 - rename a file or a folder is done the same way as creating a new folder - in the table
 - delete a file or a folder
 - download a file from the server